Skip to content

 SHARE VIA:

 Kayla, 15, presents to urgent care one afternoon accompanied by her aunty, June.
 Kayla tells you she has come to see you because she has a heavy discharge.
 She’s anxious and worried because she’s recently split with her boyfriend, Brendan.
-She found out he had cheated on her, and she’s terrified she might have an STI.
-She’s come to the Urgent Treatment Centre as she was scared to go to the GP as her stepmother works in reception there and she didn’t want her dad to find out she’d been to the doctors.
+She found out he had cheated on her, and she was terrified she might have an STI.

 Vaginal discharge is a common presentation to primary care and to GU clinics.
-Frustratingly, it is frequently a taboo subject and the range of normal physiological secretions are rarely discussed openly.
+Frustratingly, it is frequently a taboo subject and the range of normal physiological secretions is rarely discussed openly.
 This means teenagers (and their parents) are often unaware of what is normal versus what might be pathological.
 As a clinician, it is all too easy to assume that all discharge is thrush (it’s not) or to feel anxious about taking swabs or discussing sexual histories to make an assessment of the likely causes.

 What to ask